-Recognized as one of the Senate’s most effective lawmakers, Senator Sullivan has focused on rebuilding and modernizing our country’s military, promoting responsible resource development, cleaning up our oceans, spurring economic development, expanding benefits for our veterans and helping society’s most vulnerable, especially survivors of sexual assault and domestic violence and those recovering from addiction.
+Recognized as one of the Senate’s most effective lawmakers, Senator Sullivan has focused on rebuilding and modernizing our country’s military, promoting responsible resource development, opening international and domestic markets to Alaska fishermen, cleaning up our oceans, spurring economic development, expanding benefits for our veterans and helping society’s most vulnerable, especially survivors of sexual assault and domestic violence and those recovering from addiction.

 His bipartisan leadership on these issues led to the passage of the POWER Act, which increases legal services for victims of sexual assault – and the Save our Seas (SOS) Act, which focuses on addressing the ocean debris and plastics crisis – both of which Sullivan authored.

 Prior to his election to the U.S. Senate, Senator Sullivan served as Alaska’s Attorney General and Commissioner of the Alaska Department of Natural Resources.

 Sullivan has a distinguished record of military and national security service.
 He is currently an infantry officer and Colonel in the U.S. Marine Corps Reserve.
 Over the past 25 years, Sullivan has served in a variety of command and staff billets on active duty and in the reserves, and is the only member of the U.S. Senate still serving in the military.